ubc-library-rc/Beginner_R_Part2/index.md

 At the end of this workshop, you will be able to:
 1. Use Operators in R
 2. Fix common errors in R
-3. Know how to customize RStudio and cite R packages.
+3. Know how to customize RStudio and cite R packages (time permitting)

 ## Schedule